Donnyofdoom/VM-Resources/README.md

 # VM Resources
 A complete set of condensed reference material for learning Volcanic Mine in OSRS

-Not a complete guide, intended to be used in conjunction with a experienced teachers
+Not a complete guide, intended to be used in conjunction with experienced teachers

 ### Basic Requirements
 - 50 Mining